Nathaniel-Han/End-to-End-CardEst-Benchmark/README.md

 ### Deployment

 Our benchmark platform is based on a modified version of PostgreSQL 13.1.
-You can deploy it in two days.
+You can deploy it in two ways:

 #### 1.Docker (Recommend)